gabraganca/level_checker/README.md

    Note that the lower level identification has to be included.

-5. With thw lower and upper level indefied, open the file containing the atomica data for the chemical element and ionization stage desired.
+5. With the lower and upper level identified, open the file containing the atomica data for the chemical element and ionization stage desired.
    It should be in a folder called `atdata`.
 In this file, the level are in ascending order.